jweissman/orsino/playtesting.md

 ---
 [ ] Player party _must_ be able to attempt to flee intentionally (could be a dex skill check?)
 [ ] They should also have a chance to flee 'involuntarily' if they fail a save vs fear? (don't necessarily want to model 'splitting the party' but ... they could find individually-flown characters in previous rooms of the dungeon?)
-[ ] Need save events (system-level SaveEvent propagated upward by save command handler to represent succeeding or failing a save roll)
-[ ] Defend doesn't last long enough?
-Any effect with a duration of 1 only lasts until the end of the _current_ round (we moved to the end of the round for the check instead of individual turn beginning for clarity but maybe clearer to have co-located in flow with the individual combatant turn)
 [ ] Why is save vs Bleed a will check?
 Seems weird?
 [ ] Are we adding stat bonuses to save checks?
 (Probably not but maybe we should in at least some cases?)
-[ ] Unconscious characters should not roll init
 [ ] Some statuses still sound weird ("[defender] is Chaos by [inflicter]" - odd)
 ---
 [ ] AI should not use buffs that only target allies if all allies are dead